The World of Arith

 Ascending to a different existence, the Gods became something beyond knowing.
-Though their angels, demigods, chosen and champions continued to interpret their portfolios and administer their domains, they did so in the name of their respective Gods, not under the direction of those beings.
-In the ages that followed, the faithful became fractured, with different followers of any God pursuing different ends.
-Yet scholars also point to the fact that the Gods’ enemies, those Primordials and Great Old Ones still left, have been greatly weakened.
+Some say that Erathis succeeded in finishing the Lattice of Heaven.
+Though their angels, demigods, chosen and champions continued to interpret their portfolios and administer their domains, they did so in the name of their respective Ascended, not under the direction of those beings.
+In the ages that followed, the faithful became fractured, with different followers of any Ascended pursuing different ends.
+Yet scholars also point to the fact that the Ascended’s enemies, those Primordials and Great Old Ones still left, have been greatly weakened.

 And so, in the Gods absence, other beings rose to command their legions, direct their followers, and in many cases be worshipped as their masters once were.